mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 The LUI must include the source environment which must be set as the [active environment](/articles/25_environments/01_environments_overview.md) in Fabric.
 When running a [Data Viewer](/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md) on the LU to debug its implementation, do either:

 - Populate the source environment of the LUI using `_dev_`.
 For example, **_dev_1**.
-- Create and deploy the environment to the Fabric Debug server, set the source environment as an active environment in the Fabric Debug server, and populate the deployed environment name in the LUI.
+- Create and deploy the environment to the Fabric Debug server, set the source environment as an active environment in the Fabric Debug server and populate the deployed environment name in the LUI.
 For example, **UAT_1**.

 [![Previous](/articles/images/Previous.png)](04_fabric_tdm_library.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](06_tdm_implementation_support_hierarchy.md)